leandro4silva/social-links/README.md

 # Social Links
-A project to show all social networks
+A project to show all the user's social networks

 ## ✔️ Tecnologias Utilizadas
 - ``HTML``